Welcome to Key Stage One 2017 – 2018

 We learned all about oranges today.
 The Jaffa Orange company came in to teach us all about where oranges come from, the life cycle of the orange tree, how they are delivered and why they keep us healthy how to keep healthy today.

-We collected data from out class on our favourite jungle animals.
+We collected data from our class on our favourite jungle animals.
 We used tally charts to collect the data.
 We then looked at displaying our data in different ways.
-We used unifix and other counters to make bar charts and pictographs.
+We used Unifix and other counters to make bar charts and pictographs.
 We then made a human bar chart!
-After we responded by answered questions about the data we collected.
+After we responded by answering questions about the data we collected.
 Which animal was the most/ least favourite?
 What is the difference between tigers and elephants?
 What would the graph look like if one person was worth 2?
 How many more people elephants than zebras?

 We had lots of fun collecting leaves for us to use in art work.
 We looked at different seasonal art work and tried to recreate it using our own techniques.
 We used different tools to create different effects.
 We used ear buds to create small brush strokes and wide brushes along with colour mixing to create an autumn back ground